YZircon/YZircon/README.md

 ### Hello!
 I'm YZircon.👋

+- :book: Major in Information and Computing Science
+- :open_book: I’m currently learning Computer Graphics
-- 🔭 I’m currently working on OI Wiki Project as Editor
+- :fountain_pen: I’m currently working on the OI Wiki Project as an Editor
-- 🌱 I’m currently learning Computer Graphics
 <!--
 **yizr-cnyali/yizr-cnyali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.